 While taking graduate classes in agricultural education at Ohio State I was invited to become a graduate teaching assistant.
 I accepted the offer, taught the introductory course in agricultural education and earned both my MS and PhD from Ohio State.

 Since graduating from Ohio State I have been an agricultural education professor at Purdue University (but it was too cold), Louisiana State University (but it was too hot) and North Carolina State University (it is just right).
-I have been teaching at NCSU since 1989.
+I have been teaching at NCSU since 1989 and retired in 2017.